Updated: May 2019

 Healthier diet and lifestyle: Start your wellness journey with the basics, such as a less processed diet, moderate exercise, enough sleep, relaxation, etc. Focus on the basics before trying extensive treatments.
 Modified diets (e.g. GAPs, SCD, low histamine) often improve symptoms.
 However, these diets eliminate processed foods.
 The improved symptoms may be from the less processed diet, rather than the modification.

-Look at emotional aspects and stress: Stress does not cause food sensitivities, but it makes symptoms worse.
-Negative food messages are everywhere, so it is easy for fearful food perceptions to develop which can lead to symptoms when eating.
+Step out of the Food Fear & Symptom Cycle: Negative food messages are everywhere, so it is easy for fearful food perceptions to develop which can lead to symptoms when eating.
 My private nutrition counselling focuses on this topic.
-See food reintroduction online learning.
+See Work with Wendy.

 Move past the endless search for a cure or perfect diet: The internet makes it sound like there is a “perfect diet” that will eliminate your symptoms, but every website and practitioner has a different idea!
 There are many other triggers, besides diet, so the right diet will rarely eliminate symptoms.
 I respect the effort that clients make to find the right diet, but it can go too far.
 It’s essential to find a balance